Scandal-ridden NRA head LaPierre digs in against gun control

 Tom King, a longtime NRA board member, said LaPierre deserves that loyalty.
 The criticisms lodged against LaPierre, he said, have been fueled by anti-gun advocates and taken out of context.

-"He's not going to give up.
-He's going to fight to the bitter end.
+"He's going to fight to the bitter end.
 And anybody who says differently doesn't know the man," King said.

 Comments